 The GOALS (Generating Occupational, Academic and Life Skills) Program offers smaller classes for more targeted instruction and is designed to meet the needs of students identified with mild cognitive (intellectual) disabilities.
-The focus of this program is to improve academic and independent living skills within a positive and supportive learning environment.
-Flexible and responsive instruction is guided by an Instructional Support Plan (ISP), builds on individual strengths and needs and follows the Alberta Education Programs of Study, with adaptations or modifications as necessary.
-The GOALS program continues all the way through to High School, where students work towards a High School Certificate of Completion or a Certificate of High School Achievement (Knowledge and Employability) rather than a High School Diploma.
+Application to the GOALS program are processed through Support for Students.
+The focus of this program is to improve academic and independent living skills within a positive and support learning environment.
+Flexible and responsive instruction is guided by an Instructional Support Plan (ISP), builds on individual strengths, and needs and follows the Alberta Education Programs of Study, with adaptations or modifications as necessary.
+The GOALS program continues all the way through to High School, where students work towards a High School Certificate of Completion or a Certificate of High School Achievement (Knowledge and Employability) rather than a High School

+Diploma.
 All special education students have an Instructional Support Plan or ISP to guide their academic programming.
 The ISP is developed in partnership with all educational stakeholders.
-This team includes: parents, teachers, and may also involve the principal, the school counselor, Supports For Students Consultants, Occupational Therapists and Speech Language Pathologists.
+This team includes parents, teachers, and may also involve the principal, the school counselor, Supports For Students Consultants, Occupational Therapists and Speech Language Pathologists.